-During sex without a condom or another barrier method, liquid from the penis can enter the vagina without either person knowing.
-People call this liquid “precum.”
-Semen can leak into this fluid, so it is possible to get pregnant from precum.
+During sex without a condom or another barrier method, liquid from the penis can enter the vagina before ejaculation.
+Semen can leak into this “precum”, so it can lead to pregnancy.

 This article refers to sex that could lead to pregnancy.
 For people having this sex, pregnancy is always a possibility, regardless of the methods of contraception that they use.